d-ries/linux-essentials/02_installation/01_course.md

 # Installation

 ## Virtualisation
-To install servers that uses services (such as a minecraft server!) you will need a server with a public IP address.
+To install servers that offer services (such as a minecraft server!) you will need a server with a public IP address.
 Usually you would go to a cloud provider where you can rent a server for a fixed fee / month.
 For this course we will simulate this process by using a virtual machine.

 Virtualisation is a concept where you can run a computer system with an operating system virtually on another system.
 This makes it possible to have multiple _guest operating systems_ with their own virtual hardware on one _host system_.